 Kerkyra(Greek name for Corfu) was the first of the Greek cities, to build a fleet of triremes in 492 BC.

 In the lagoon of Chalikiopoulos, where the airport is today, the harbour was situated, home base of the strongest fleet of ancient Greece (second only to Athenian navy) with more than 300 triremes and other vessels.

-The fast-growing colony quickly gained strength and openly challenged the metropolis of Corinth, and the unhappy Corinthians sent their fleet to occupy the island of Corfu and regain control of this strategic region and especially the colony of Epidamnus.
+The fast-growing colony quickly gained strength and openly challenged the metropolis of Corinth, therefore the unhappy Corinthians sent their fleet to occupy the island of Corfu and regain control of this strategic region and especially the colony of Epidamnus.

 The alliance continued during the Peloponnesian war and lasted more than a century.

 The Corinthians came back in 435 BC with a strong fleet of 150 ships against the Corfiots, the battle raged near to the coast of Lefkimi in the south narrow channel of the island and near Sivota off the mainland coast.
-The right wing of Corfiot fleet started to buckle so the 10 Athenian triremes and shortly another 20 intervened, and the Corinthians decided to retreat.
+The right wing of Corfiot fleet started to buckle so the 10 Athenian triremes and shortly another 20 intervened, after this the Corinthians decided to retreat.

-After that in 375 BC, Corfu became a member of the Athenian Confederation and fought for Athenian interests during the entire Peloponnesian war.
+Later in 375 BC, Corfu became a member of the Athenian Confederation and fought for Athenian interests during the entire Peloponnesian war.

 The Corfiot issue, as ancient historical Thucydides writes, was one of the causes of the thirty-year long civil Peloponnesian War that eventually weakened and broke Greece, but the real reason was the growing fear of Sparta about the expansionist imperialist policy of Athens that made the war inevitable.